Admire Switzerland's traditional Appenzell villages

 See both sides of Lausanne

-Lausanne's highlights include the Cathédrale Notre-Dame and the Musée Olympic (Olympic Museum).
+Lausanne's highlights include the Cathédrale Notre-Dame, the Musée Olympic (Olympic Museum) and the Musee de l’Art brut which exhibits outsider art.
 While a stroll along the promenade of the old Port d'Ouchy reveals a slower pace of life, the city’s vibrant side can be found among the contemporary architecture of Flon, where boutique shops, cinemas and evening entertainment has replaced derelict warehouses, buoyed by the town’s two universities.

 Tackle Switzerland's cycling trails

 Cycling is not necessarily as strenuous as the mountainous terrain might suggest, but those with the leg power will want to ride the trails around the Matterhorn.
-There are 3,300km (2,046 miles) of well-marked interlinked trails, and most of them offer easy cycling.
+There are 9,000km (5,592 miles) of well-marked interlinked trails, and most of them offer easy cycling.
 Many railway stations offer bike hire.

 Take a scenic trip to Ticino